Iostat: Syntax and availability

 iostat -x displays output where each line (row) gives numerical data for one device.
 The first column lists the device name, and subsequent columns show various statistics for that device.
 Columns include the average service time (svc_t, which includes not only the time a request is in the service queue, but also the seek time and transfer time), the average busy percentage (%b, essentially the proportion of time that the device is in use), and the percentage of time that the queue is not empty (%w, which means the proportion of time in which requests from the device have not yet been fulfilled).

 It is best to run iostat specifying a time interval in seconds (for example iostat -x 30) in order to see the results over time.
 This is because otherwise, the output will reflect the values over the entire timespan since the system was last rebooted.

 The iostat tool is available on most Unix and Unix-like operating systems, such as FreeBSD, macOS (com.apple.pkg.Core package), Linux (sysstat package), and Solaris.
-The syntax and output of iostat often differs slightly between them.
+The syntax and output of iostat often differ slightly between them.